 - Can the company provide evidence of their statements?
 For example, their approvals from independent bodies?

 - Does the company claim their collagen is “grass fed” suggesting 100% grass fed?
 If so, can they prove 100% grass fed as we don’t believe this is truly possible (see our FAQ).

 - Is the pricing consistent and not always being manipulated with discounts and special offers?

 - Are all the ingredients easily identifiable?
-Are there any names that sound unusual?
+Are there any names that sound unusual or unnatural?